bable5/git-workflow/README.md

 git-workflow
 ============

-Automate interaction with an issue tracker/planning
+Automate interaction with an issue tracker/planner

-Current supports Jira, but is designed to be general enough to support an issue tracker which integrates with git commits.
+Current supports Jira with beanstalk, but is designed to be general enough to support other issue tracker/repository host combinations.

 Description
 ====

 <code>git-workflow</code> is similar to the